 As a caregiver, you also have needs to which you need to listen.
 Taking care of your own health is key to keeping your energy and good humour in your role.
-You can consult this article in our Health and Prevention section, which provides you with valuable advice.
+You can consult the article Eating well to provide better care in our Practical tips section > Health and Prevention, which provides you with valuable advice.

 Always take the time to sit down to eat, with the person you take care of, as a family or with friends ... sharing a good meal is always a gauge of success.